 - Personal income tax return

 - Fiduciary return

 You can submit your estimated tax payments online or mail them.

-Overpayment is when you pay more tax than you're supposed to.
-All forms have a line you can fill out for carrying over overpayment from the previous year, and a separate line for current year payments.
+An overpayment occurs when you pay more tax than you owe.
+All forms have a line you can fill out for carrying over an overpayment from the previous year, and a separate line for current year payments.

 Once you choose to apply an overpayment to the next year, it can't be refunded later or applied to additional tax owed in the taxable year you overpaid.
 Also, if you file an amended return, the estimated carry forward amount originally requested and properly allowed can't decrease.

 Calculating penalty and reporting an underpayment of estimated tax on your original tax return

 You'll be penalized if you fail to meet the installment payment requirements.
 The underpayment penalty rate is the current federal short-term interest rate plus 4 percentage points compounded daily.

 You can calculate the underpayment penalty with the